letsencrypt/cp-cps/CPS.md

 ## 9.5 Intellectual property rights

-ISRG and/or its business partners own the intellectual property rights in ISRG’s services, including the certificates, trademarks used in providing the services, and this CPS.
+ISRG and/or its business partners own the intellectual property rights in ISRG's services, including the certificates, trademarks used in providing the services, and this CPS.
 Certificate and revocation information are the property of ISRG.
 ISRG grants permission to reproduce and distribute certificates on a non-exclusive and royalty-free basis, provided that they are reproduced and distributed in full.
 Private Keys and Public Keys remain the property of the Subscribers who rightfully hold them.

 Notwithstanding the foregoing, third party software (including open source software) used by ISRG to provide its services is licensed, not owned, by ISRG.